-First of all, let’s discuss what is a web server?
+First of all, let’s discuss what is a web server & How to install a web server:

-A web server is a computer where the user stores data or content or any other type of information.
-The server hosts the content in the shape of a website and allows access to a single or multiple user.
+How to install a web server?
+Web Server is a computer where the user stores data or content or any other type of information.
+The server hosts the content in the shape of a website and allows access to a single or multiple users.
 It has root access through FTP, SSH, or any other medium, and public access through the domain or IP address.

 Examples include Gaming servers, Google Drive storage, Github pages, and this website.